 Criterion 2: Each Team must provide at least one (1) Regional Event Supervisor or Assistant*, and the necessary materials, equipment, exams, and personnel, for at least one (1) event at the Regional Tournament. *This is agreed to by the Regional Director to meet needs.

 Criterion 3: The Team must place in the top 50 medal count for all Regional Tournaments to be eligible to compete at the State Tournament.
 Counting of medals proceeds as follows: Medals (Gold, Silver and Bronze as a whole) will be counted by excluding multiple teams from schools to establish the 50 State Qualifying Teams.
 Medal count ties are broken by the following two criteria in order: (1) Greater number of competing events.
 (2) Best performance in competing events (e.g, greatest number of 4th place rankings).
 This criterion will be applied to establish the 50 Team maximum roster at State, only if necessary.
 Each school will be offered an invite for only one team to participate in the pool of 50 teams.
 Multiple teams from schools that meet the other State Qualifying Criteria will be offered to compete as an Exhibition Team in which students will be eligible for individual medals at State.
-The number of teams to receive invites as Exhibition Teams is dependent on availability of space in the State Tournament schedule which is 60 teams for each division.
+For Exhibition Team determination from a school, the medal count will be the sum of all medals earned by all teams from the school not including the medals earned by the Qualifying Team from that school.
+(Change 12-6-18) The number of teams to receive invites as Exhibition Teams is dependent on availability of space in the State Tournament schedule which is 60 teams for each division.
 Any elimination of Exhibition teams will be based on the Qualification Criteria.
 Exhibition teams may also be limited in their event choices at the State Tournament.
 Preference will be given to schools to bring an exhibition team over schools brining multiple exhibition teams.
 (Clarification 1-12-18)

 The Day of the Tournament